-- 1. Employability records - 2.
-Pass rate per course/semester
+- 1. Employability records

+- 2. Pass rate per course/semester

-3.The correspondence of exams' and assignments' content to the level of the programme and the number of ECTS
+- 3. The correspondence of exams' and assignments' content to the level of the programme and the number of ECTS

 The management team emphasised that their employability records of the College in general are very high as a result of offering courses which are very relevant to the demand of the marketplace.
-In the documentation of this BA programme, there is strong evidence of the connection with the labour market.
-The curriculum offers three Summer placements for students capitalising on the fact that Cyprus is in the epicentre of the Mediterranean tourism industry.
+In the documentation of this Diploma programme, there is strong evidence of the connection with the labour market.
+The curriculum offers a Summer Internship for students capitalising on the fact that Cyprus and the Ayia Napa wider area in particular (where the College is located), is a very popular tourism destination.